-Pittsburgh’s PNC Park is often higher than No. 4 on ballpark rankings, and I did give strong consideration to putting it higher on mine.
+Pittsburgh’s PNC Park is often higher than No. 4 on rankings of best MLB ballparks, and I did give strong consideration to putting it higher on mine.
 Wherever it lands, it’s clear that the home of the Pirates is one of the jewels of MLB stadiums and worthy of a spot on your ballpark-hopping trip, even if the home team isn’t often a contender.

 5. Wrigley Field

 For being more than a century old, Wrigley Field remains one of baseball’s top destinations, in large part because of its artful straddling of old and new.
 Recent renovations, which brought modern touches like digital videoboards and outfield bleacher bars, enhance the atmosphere rather than hurt it.
 Cubs games continue to have that large community party feel, and that’s what gives Wrigley its charm.

 6. Oriole Park at Camden Yards

 The home of the Baltimore Orioles will always have a place in ballpark lore as the place that started the modern craze of asymmetrical stadiums with old-timey feels and a single defining characteristic.
 In the case of Camden Yards, of course, it’s the B&O Warehouse beyond right field, which is really the starting point for any visit to the park.

 There are many things that set Dodger Stadium in Los Angeles apart, from the unique ballpark layout necessitated by building a ballpark on a hill to the Diamondvision videoboards and zigzag overhangs of the outfield pavilions.
 And the ballpark is even better now that major improvements have been made to the outfield areas.
 The old lady got a new turn in the spotlight in 2022 when it hosted the MLB All-Star Game.